plaid/pattern-account-funding/README.md

 For an interactive tutorial showing how to make this app, see [Plaid Account Funding tutorial](https://github.com/plaid/account-funding-tutorial).

-The full Plaid Pattern collection of sample apps includes:
+The full Plaid collection of sample apps includes:

 [Plaid Pattern Account Funding App](https://github.com/plaid/pattern-account-funding) - (you are here) Demonstrates the Plaid Auth, Balance, and Identity APIs

 [Plaid Pattern Personal Finance Manager](https://github.com/plaid/pattern/) - Demonstrates the Plaid Transactions API

+[Plaid Transfer Quickstart app](https://github.com/plaid/transfer-quickstart) - Demonstrates the Transfer API (up to date)

-[Plaid Pattern Transfer App](https://github.com/plaid/pattern-transfers) - Demonstrates the Transfer API
+[Plaid Pattern Transfer App (deprecated) ](https://github.com/plaid/pattern-transfers) - Demonstrates the Transfer API (deprecated)

-Plaid Pattern apps are provided for illustrative purposes and are not meant to be run as production applications.
+Plaid sample apps are provided for illustrative purposes and are not meant to be run as production applications.

 ## Requirements